-The CC prescribes a variety of assurance activities, such as TOE specific as design analysis, guidance documentation, vulnerability analysis, penetration testing, on the one hand and the examination of development and production environment on the other hand.
-Whilst there are differences in terminology used, fundamentally the two sets of criteria are very similar in terms of specifying assurance requirements, and in their underlying philosophy.
+The CC prescribes various of assurance activities, such as TOE-specific design analysis, guidance documentation, vulnerability analysis, and penetration testing, as well as examination of both development and production environments.
+Although the terminology differs, the two sets of criteria are fundamentally similar in specifying assurance requirements and their underlying philosophy.

 A unique feature of the CC is the introduction of the Protection Profile concept.
-A Protection Profile can be characterized as a generic Security Target for a particular class of TOE (e.g. Security ICs, as in the case of [BSI-CC-PP-0084-2014]1, which defines a recognized standard to which conformance may be claimed.
+A Protection Profile (PP) can be characterized as a generic Security Target (ST) for a particular class of TOE (e.g. Security ICs, as in the case of [BSI-CC-PP-0084-2014]2, which defines a recognized standard to which conformance may be claimed.
 Whilst it is not mandatory to claim conformance to a Protection Profile, the availability of such standards provides the potential to reuse evaluated material in a Security Target, thereby considerably easing the process of producing this particular evaluation deliverable for the developer.
 For the user, conformance to one PP by several STs (i.e. by different products) allows comparison of these products on an equal basis.
 Especially in the case where there is a single, well-established Protection Profile for that domain, this is a strong mechanism that gives the user more choice and better cost-efficiency.